jpedrocf/MachineLearningMVP/README.md

 - It is assumed that a supervised learning approach is appropriate for this task, and that sufficient labeled data (player features along with their scores) is available for training the model.

-- It is assumed that the features being used (goals, assists, xG, xA, minutes played, etc.) are predictive of the player’s tier and will allow the model to make accurate predictions.
+- It is assumed that the features being used (goals, assists, xG, xAG, minutes played, etc.) are predictive of the player’s tier and will allow the model to make accurate predictions.

 #### Hypotheses: